 This life changing experience of Alyssa MacLeod has encouraged her to work hard and become a doctor who can contribute to this type of neuroscience work.
 The surgery has improved all aspects of her life and left her able to be fully independent, which is a rarity for those suffering from Cerebral Palsy.
 Currently she is an ambassador for the Shriner’s hospital and working towards a Bachelor degree in Science.

-Although, this story is a motivational one, there are many people affected with Cerebral Palsy who have not benefitted from this treatment.
+Although, this story is a motivational one, there are many people affected with Cerebral Palsy who have not benefited from this treatment.
 The consequences are less independence and more cost of care and medical expenses.
 However, the study demonstrates a promising future for Cerebral Palsy healthcare.